BEFORE THE CAR LEAVES JAPAN

 The review may lead to seller questions, inspection routing, purchase execution, document coordination, cargo/export planning, or a recommendation to pause.

-Operational note: The intake form should require the payment reference and secure checkout email.
+Operational note: The intake form should require the payment reference and payment email.
 This keeps unpaid routing notes, paid reviews, deposits, retainers, expanded quotes, inspection costs, purchase funds, and third-party vendor costs from becoming mixed together.

 SERVICE PAYMENT PATHS